-How Maslow’s Theory Stands up Today
+How Maslow’s Theory Stands Up Today

 By Lori Jazvac.

 Do you ever wonder why some clients leave their roles after only a few weeks or months while others remain in the same role for years?
 As career practitioners, we can use Maslow’s Hierarchy of Needs to identify and weigh our clients’ career values and engagement levels as they encounter the various stages of the hierarchy.
+Although now over 75 years old, Maslow’s theory stands up today.

 The Value of Maslow’s Hierarchy of Needs